We’ve put together a series of frequently asked questions for both current students and professors who have students that require accommodations.

 Only items needed for the test will be allowed into the test room.
 While we do recommend leaving your stuff (including your phone!) in your personal locker if you have one, the Assessment Centre has cubbies (only at St. James and Casa Loma) and lockers for bag and coat storage as well.
 The lockers require a $1.00 loonie deposit (or for Waterfront Campus students a $0.25 quarter deposit) to lock that you will get back once you finish your test and retrieve your items.
 Please note that if you are leaving your stuff in our centre, we cannot be responsible for stolen, lost, or misplaced items.

-Students who are in the ECE program at the Ryerson University campus and require testing accommodations will write their tests in the Ryerson test centre.
+Students who are in the ECE program at the Toronto Metropolitan University campus and require testing accommodations will write their tests in the Toronto Metropolitan University test centre.

-For more information, please visit Ryerson's test centre website.
+For more information, please visit Toronto Metropolitan University's test centre website.
 If you are an ECE student who is taking an elective located at another GBC campus, please book at that campus only for that elective course.